IceBucket420/Afterglow_bandori_website/README.md

  # Existing Features
  - None at the momement

  # Features left to implement
- -Feature 1 - Allows fans to see the history of the band, by having them go to another page about the band's history -Feature 2 - Allows fans to buy the merchandise of SUNrise, by having them link to a page for their merch
+ - Feature 1 - Allows fans to see the history of the band, by having them go to another page about the band's history
+ - Feature 2 - Allows fans to buy the merchandise of SUNrise, by having them link to a page for their merch
  - Feature 3 -
  - Feature 4 -

+# Testing
+Website creation still in progress.

+# Credits

+ # Content
+  - None at the moment
+ # Media
+  - None at the moment
+ # Acknowledgements
+  - None at the moment